 Manager Chris Coleman confirmed on Monday that the Real Madrid forward will not start once again as he heads for a scan on a groin injury suffered in training before Friday's 2-1 defeat to Macedonia, though he could feature as a substitute if the results are positive.

-Wales comes into the game second from bottom in Group A of World Cup qualifying, a point ahead of Scotland, with three fixtures to go.
+Wales come into the game second from bottom in Group A of World Cup qualifying, a point ahead of Scotland, with three fixtures to go.

 "It's up to us to get as many points as possible," the West Ham midfielder remarked.